History of Bristol: Slave trade

 William de la Founte, a wealthy Bristol merchant has been identified as the first recorded English slave traders.
 Of Gascon origin, in 1480 he was one of the four venturers granted a licence "to trade in any parts".

 Renewed growth came with the 17th-century rise of England's American colonies and the rapid 18th-century expansion of Bristol's part in the "Triangular trade" in Africans taken for slavery in the Americas.
 Over 2000 slaving voyages were made by Bristol ships between the late 17th century and abolition in 1807, carrying an estimated half a million people from Africa to the Americas in brutal conditions.
-Average profits per voyage were seventy percent and more than fifteen per cent of the Africans transported died or were murdered on the Middle Passage.
+Average profits per voyage were seventy per cent and more than fifteen per cent of the Africans transported died or were murdered on the Middle Passage.
 Some slaves were brought to Bristol, from the Caribbean; notable among these were Scipio Africanus, buried at Henbury and Pero Jones brought to Bristol by slave trader and plantation owner John Pinney.

 The slave trade and the consequent demand for cheap brass ware for export to Africa caused a boom in the copper and brass manufacturing industries of the Avon valley, which in turn encouraged the progress of the Industrial Revolution in the area.
 Prominent manufacturers such as Abraham Darby and William Champion developed extensive works between Conham and Keynsham which used ores from the Mendips and coal from the North Somerset coalfield.
 Water power from tributaries of the Avon drove the hammers in the brass batteries, until the development of steam power in the later 18th century.
 Glass, soap, sugar, paper and chemical industries also developed along the Avon valley.

 Edmund Burke was elected as Whig Member of Parliament for Bristol in 1774 and campaigned for free trade, Catholic emancipation and the rights of the American colonists, but he angered his merchant sponsors with his detestation of the slave trade and lost the seat in 1780.

 Anti-slavery campaigners, inspired by Non-conformist preachers such as John Wesley, started some of the earliest campaigns against the practice.
 Prominent local opponents of both the trade and the institution of slavery itself included Anne Yearsley, Hannah More, Harry Gandey, Mary Carpenter, Robert Southey, William Wordsworth and Samuel Coleridge.
 The campaign itself proved to be the beginning of movements for reform and women's emancipation.